kavish6/Task-Manager/README.md

 - The above function outputs  accodingly to the queyparameters and the no of documents for a single page is set as 10,It also outputs count of tasks.
 - populated the TaskList name while getting the tasklist in the listTask function for the route of 'api/listTask'.
 - Tested all queries and routes using Postman also checked for data validation.

-### My Understanding and Implementation of Assigned Validation:
-- I have understood the period format as MonthInitial and Year , Implemented a validator which checks strings for this format.
-- I have implement the validation for dueDate as it should be either a month,quarter or year(specified periodType) further from the period mentioned month (assumed the period to start from 01 date of that month)
-- I have also checked the periodType to be in ['monthly','yearly','quarterly']

-###### I Apologize if I have made any mistake in the understanding of the assignment.